-II / B.AL ALMCC - ALGERIAN MISSION CONTROL CENTRE1.
-GENERAL
+II / A.AL ALMCC - ALGERIAN MISSION CONTROL CENTRE

 The Algerian Mission Control Centre is located at Algiers.
-The ALMCC controls two LEOLUTs at Ouargla and Algiers (see location at Annex II / A, Table II / A.1) and one GEOLUT at Algiers (see Table II / A.2 of Annex II / A).
+The ALMCC controls two LEOLUTs at Ouargla and Algiers (see location on Cospas-Sarsat website) and one GEOLUT at Algiers (see Cospas-Sarsat website).